Materials-Data-Science-and-Informatics/dirschema/README.md

 ```
 dirschema my_dirschema.yaml some/directory
 ```
 If there is no output, everything is fine.
-Otherwise, the tool will return for each checked file the violated rules.
+Otherwise, the tool will output a detailed error report for each file or directory that failed validation.

-You can call the validation from Python using the class `DSValidator` in `dirschema.validator`, e.g. `DSValidator("/path/to/dirschema").validate("/dataset/path")`
+You can call the validation from Python using the class `DSValidator` in `dirschema.validate`, e.g. `DSValidator("/path/to/dirschema").validate("/dataset/path")`

 ## Development